 - Wasp was falsely implicated as being a Decepticon spy and during his time in the stockade went nuts and wants a lot of revenge on Bumblebee.
 Though, Wasp wasn't a very nice bot to begin with.

-- In Danny Phantom (probably as a parody to the Fantastic Four example above), Vlad, Maddie and Jack are working on their first Ghost Portal.
+- Probably as a parody to the Fantastic Four example above, Vlad, Maddie and Jack are working on their first Ghost Portal.
 Jack pours diet soda into a crucial part, and it blows up in Vlad's face, giving him Ecto-Acne, and with it, his ghost powers.
 Then he goes all evil and revengey.

 - Technus, though in a more Lamp Shading and humorous way.
 Danny unintentionally frees him from the Ghost Portal (or something) when he first meets him.
 Assuming him to be a villain, Danny tells him he will not take over the world.
 Technus, confused, then enlightened actually takes his advice, thus setting his path of villainy.

-- But David Xanatos did create Thailog, a clone of Goliath educated with Xanatos' own worldview.
+- David Xanatos created Thailog, a clone of Goliath educated with Xanatos' own worldview.
 Naturally, Thailog turned on everybody.